gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 scheduler is checking all patterns from the array and if at least one of them describes current time, then the _Off Peak_ time mode is enabled.

-NOTE: **Note:**
-The 59th second of the last
-minute in any period that you specify will *not* be considered part of the period.
-For more information, see [issue #2170](https://gitlab.com/gitlab-org/gitlab-runner/issues/2170).

-You can specify the `OffPeakTimezone` e.g. `"Australia/Sydney"`.
-If you don't, the system setting of the host machine of every runner will be used.
-This default can be stated as `OffPeakTimezone = "Local"` explicitly if you wish.

 When the _Off Peak_ time mode is enabled machines scheduler use `OffPeakIdleCount` instead of `IdleCount` setting and `OffPeakIdleTime` instead of `IdleTime` setting.
 The autoscaling algorithm is not changed, only the parameters.
 When machines scheduler discovers that none from the `OffPeakPeriods` pattern is fulfilled then it switches back to `IdleCount` and `IdleTime` settings.

-More information about syntax of `OffPeakPeriods` patterns can be found in [GitLab Runner - Advanced Configuration - The `[runners.machine]` section][runners-machine].

 ## Distributed runners caching